 The Group assigned a consultancy firm for the valuation of intangible assets determined as a credit card trademark, customer base and relationship that can be measured reliably and for which the future economic benefit is embodied in the asset during the merger of the Bank with Koçbank.
 In line with the report dated February 13, 2006 the Group recognized TL 163,084 of intangible assets in its consolidated financial statements.
 Identified intangible assets are amortized using the straight-line method over their useful lives, which have been assessed as 10 years.
-As of December 31, 2013, the net book value of these intangible assets amounts to TL 28,491 (2012 - TL 44,790).
+As of December 31, 2014, the net book value of these intangible assets amounts to TL 12,191 (2013 - TL 28,491).

-Notes to the consolidated financial statements at December 31, 2013 (continued) (Amounts expressed in thousands of TL unless otherwise indicated.)
+Notes to the consolidated financial statements at December 31, 2014 (continued)